Matt-A-Bennett/Matt-A-Bennett.github.io/ufc_database/ufc_database.md

 {% endhighlight %}

 <div style="text-align: justify">
-Last, I note that a couple of links give me an error, so in those cases we just move on to the next link.
-Then I sort the list by the event number and write the data to a txt file:
+I noticed that a couple of links give me an error, so in those cases we just move on to the next link.
+If we are just adding in some recent events to an existing database, then we remove the header from the table since we already have that.
+Then we sort the list by the event number and write the data to a txt file:
 </div>

 {% highlight python %}